Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 3. Our Proposal

-After obtaining the rules, function $featureUnscaling$ is used to express rules in their original values (not the scaled ones used for the ML models).
-And function $pruneRules$ checks whether there are rules that may be included inside others; that is, for each rule it checkes whether there is another with a bigger scope that will include it as a subset case.
+The "split" approach is defined in algorithm \ref{alg:oneclass_split}.
+This function has some similarities with \ref{alg:oneclass_keep} with the following differences.
+Instead increasing the number of clusters in every iteration, $n_{cl}$ is always 2.
+Also, $l\_sub$ receives the data after every split.
+Initially, $l\_sub$ contains only one dataset, the inliers $X_n$.
+However, after another iteration, its value is set to the data from the clusters in which the rules did contain some outlier.

-There is a convergence criteria, applied in the scenario where a cluster has less data points than the number of vertices.
-In this case, if there are anomalies within the hypercube, the algorithm checks the number of data points within the cluster $X_{nc}$ versus a threshold defined by the number of vertices $n_{cl}$ multiplied by a reference value $e$.
-If there are less data points than this threshold, then that cluster is discarded and not considered for rule generation.
-Since the proposal aims to explain what makes data points non-anomalous and what should have happened to label a data point as non-anomalous, this approximation is feasible.
+In any of the three methods, after obtaining the rules, function $featureUnscaling$ is used to express rules in their original values (not the scaled ones used for the ML models).
+And function $pruneRules$ checks whether there are rules that may be included inside others; that is, for each rule it checks whether there is another with a bigger scope that will include it as a subset case.